yanghu199/slave-to-the-algorithm./sko/week11/README.md

 ![3dlibrarys5](https://user-images.githubusercontent.com/68723373/96844220-d7df3b80-1481-11eb-8750-3816cabc3a0e.png)
 the final outcomes of 3d library

 Another problem I had was when I uploaded the model, I couldn't see it.
-This situation happened basic on my coding was worable(I used the fbx from internet to text and it worked).
+This situation happened basic on my coding was workable(I used the fbx from internet to text and it worked).
 Still, something wrong with model.
 I done a quickly research regarding the probably reason that could cause model disappear and notice one element that TOTALLY be ingored : the position of the model!!

 <img width="123" alt="屏幕快照 2020-10-22 下午4 29 17" src="https://user-images.githubusercontent.com/68723373/96845880-c5660180-1483-11eb-8081-4dcb712584d9.png">